roman-milk/roman-milk.github.io/exhibitionist-wife.md

  'Not here.
 In the car!' she urgently spoke.

  When he let her go, the dress tucked up revealing her bare bottom.
 He grabbed a hand, pulling her to the exit nearest to their car.
 Still struggling with the back of the dress, they joined the throng.
 Men could see one of her cheeks!
 She frantically pulled on his hand, but he wouldn't let go.
-Report_Story #2